Top 100 Scholarships & Grants with May Deadlines

 May is a sweet spot for late-cycle scholarships.
 Many programs designed for graduating seniors, community-based awards, and smaller niche scholarships close this month.
 If you’re just getting serious about scholarships, you can still make real progress by applying consistently in May.

-This snapshot is built from CollegeWhale’s scholarship database and focuses on awards with May deadlines.
-It’s a month-by-month view of scholarships and grants so you can see what’s coming up, which awards you still have time to apply for, and how to plan your application workload across the year.
+This snapshot draws from CollegeWhale’s scholarship database and highlights awards with upcoming May deadlines.
+It provides a clear month-by-month view so you can track what’s open now, what’s closing soon, and how to plan your applications throughout the year.

 The CollegeWhale Scholarship FastFind™ makes it easy to discover scholarships with May deadlines — fast.
 Filter by award amount, deadline month, and estimated time to apply, then instantly download your personalized list.
 No sign-ups, no personal info, no spam — just real, verified scholarships.